 These countries, which also form the eurozone, are Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.

-The countries outside the eurozone are Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden and the UK.
-Denmark and Lithuania belong to the Exchange Rate Mechanism II (ERM II) which means that their currencies are pegged to the euro.

-The euro has also been adopted as legal tender by the small states of Andorra, Monaco, San Marino and the Vatican City.

-No. 4 - These countries, which also form the eurozone, are Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.

 The EU member states outside the eurozone are Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania and Sweden.
 Denmark belongs to the Exchange Rate Mechanism II (ERM II) which means that its currency is pegged to the euro.

 The euro has also been adopted as legal tender by the small states of Andorra, Monaco, San Marino and the Vatican City.